 Most people heading out on the road will not generally keep their home – even if you’re not planning on selling your home, you’ll probably rent it out.
 Essentially, this means that your home address is no longer your home address so you will need to consider where your mail will be sent during your trip away.

 If you don’t have a friend or family member you can send your mail to, you’ll need to set up a PO Box with Australia Post.
 If you’re planning to go back to the same address, you can simply arrange a redirect with the Post Office for the time you’re away.
-If not, then you should change everything into your PO Box address before you leave.
+If not, then you should change everything to your PO Box address before you leave.

-While travelling Australia reduces a number of expenses that you have when living in a home, it does add some additional expenses in addition to the day-to-day travel costs.
+While travelling Australia reduces the number of expenses that you have when living in a home, it does add some additional expenses in addition to the day-to-day travel costs.
 Insurance is one such thing: you’ll need to insure your van and you may need to increase your cover level on your car too.

-Emergency situations can occur any time when on the road so you need to be prepared for these eventualities.
+Emergency situations can occur at any time when on the road so you need to be prepared for these eventualities.